Buddhist Therapy, Life Coaching, Dharma Training

 Sīla, samādhi, and paññā.
 And, in that order.

-My teaching and coaching style is consistent, direct, and incisive, and it's no-holds-barred focused on compassionately developing your sīla and on recognising and abandoning the bad habits, wrong views, and incorrect understandings of the Buddha's teachings that are holding you back from the progress that you strive so hard to achieve; while at the same time, developing the skilfulness of your thoughts, feelings, and emotions to lean toward more compassionate, positive, and peaceful states of mind — despite the problems of life — to support a strong and productive meditation and dharma practice.
+My coaching style is warm, kind, yet incisive, and it's focused on compassionately developing your sīla and on recognising and abandoning the bad habits, wrong views, and incorrect understandings of the Buddha's teachings that are holding you back from the progress that you strive so hard to achieve; while at the same time, developing the skilfulness of your thoughts, feelings, and emotions to lean toward more compassionate, positive, and peaceful states of mind — despite the problems of life — to support a strong and productive meditation and dharma practice.

-I do not teach boilerplate Buddhism, and I don't specifically teach the suttas; I also don't teach the same thing to all students from a fixed curriculum — there are countless other Buddhist resources that are readily available for those high-level, prefabricated purposes.
+I do not teach boilerplate Buddhism, and I don't specifically teach the suttas; I also don't teach the same thing to all students from a fixed curriculum — there are countless other Buddhist resources that are readily available for those high-level, boilerplate purposes, and even better, most of them are available for free.

-I often teach using a discussion-based Q&A format.
-This approach allows me to address specific knowledge, understanding, and practice gaps and provide guidance unique to the individual needs of each of my students.
-Through dialogue and interactive discussions, I intentionally facilitate a deeper understanding of the Dhamma and encourage wise contemplation in my students.
-This method not only fosters a supportive and trusted learning environment but also encourages them to seek answers and understandings actively.
+What I provide is different.
+I guide using a discussion-based Q&A format.
+This approach allows me to address specific knowledge, understanding, and practice gaps while providing guidance unique to the individual needs of each of my students.
+Through weekly dialogue and interactive discussions, I intentionally facilitate a deeper understanding of the Dhamma and provide a framework for structured, wise contemplation and real-world practical application of the teachings in my students.
+This method not only cultivates genuine progress but also fosters a supportive and trusted learning environment and encourages them to actively seek answers and understanding.

 I coach, guide, and train with a high degree of emphasis on sīla and the Early Buddhist Texts (EBT); and, the practical application of the Three Higher Trainings (i.e., adhisīla-sikkhā, adhicitta-sikkhā, adhipaññā-sikkhā), the Three Characteristics (i.e., anicca, dukkha, anattā), the Four Noble Truths, the Four Brahmavihārās (a.k.a., the four immeasurables of loving-kindness, compassion, altruistic joy, and unbiased equanimity), the Five Aggregates, the Eight Worldly Concerns, and the Ten Pāramīs (a.k.a., the ten perfections) coupled with a strong and stable ānāpānasati meditation and analytical meditation (yonisomanasikāra) practice as a practical and realistic path to the clearly defined stages of Buddhist awakening, enlightenment, and Nibbāna.